srubaiyat/cse15l-lab-reports/lab2.md

 In the past couple labs, we worked on creating web servers and debugging code.
-This lab report will cover my StringServer, some failure-inducing input from lab 3, and what I've learned more generally from CSE15L so far.
+This lab report will cover my StringServer, some buggy code from lab 3, and what I've learned more generally from CSE15L so far.

 ## Part 1: StringServer.java